rthennan/ZerodhaWebsocket/README.md

         - But DAS_errorLogger is called on all failures, logging any failure from any function in DAS_Errors_yyyy-mm-dd.log
         - It also prints the error in Red (I hope)
 - manualAccessTokenReq.py
-    - The only automation failure I have faced in the past (almost) 4 years for this automation is when Zerodha makes changes in their Login Page
+    - The only automation failure I have faced in the past (almost) 4 years for this project is when Zerodha makes changes in their Login Page
     - This breaks the Selenium automation used for accessTokenreq
-    - On a few occasions, I have been able to fix the error and rerun accessTokenreq before the markets open.
-    - One of the reasons I had split accessTokenreq to be standalone in the previous version of the project.
+    - One of the reasons I had split accessTokenreq to be standalone in the previous version of the project => Fix, Test ,Repeat.
-    - However, updating accessTokenreq to adapt to changes before the market opens is only sometimes feasible.
+    - In a few occasions, I was able to fix the error and rerun accessTokenreq before the markets open.
-    - In such cases, run manualAccessTokenReq.py to manually login to the kiteconnect URL and paste the response URL
+    - But if you can't fix accessTokenreq before market hours, run manualAccessTokenReq.py to manually login to the kiteconnect URL and paste the response URL
     - manualAccessTokenReq will then get the accesstoken using the requestToken in the URL you provided
-    - accesstokenreq will return True if the accestoken is fresh (generated after 08:00 a.m. today)
+    - If you run DAS_main after this, accesstokenreq will return True if the accestoken is fresh (generated after 08:00 a.m. today) and will
     - In short, on automation failure, you can run manualAccessTokenReq and then rerun das_main

 #### Functions outside the scope of DAS_main that I use and are completely optional: